solidify/Offers/GitHub/Migrate-from-Azure-DevOps-to-GitHub.md

 - Analysis, we analyze your Azure DevOps organzation and deliver a plan and time needed for the GitHub migration.
 - Training, we train your team to use the GitHub platform
 - Migration and adoption, if needed help you set up the GitHub. platform.
 Selected source code, build definitions and other artifacts are migrated to GitHub
+- CI/CD, this focuses on using GitHub Actions or Azure Pipelines for CI/CD and other automation.
+Examples of other automations can be automate deployments of new environments.
+All to improve your development process from commit to application in production process, reduce cycle times and increase the quality of your software.
 - Mentoring, after the migration/adoption is complete, we can support and mentor your teams to ensure they're fully equipped to handle all upcoming challenges
 \